astroumd/lmtoy/docs/source/glossary.rst

       **FWHM**.
 At 115 GHz the **FWHM** is about 16", at 86 GHz about 21".
 The beam separation is 27.8" for Sequoia.

+    beammap
+      A special observing mode (always in Az-El?) where you map around a strong source, e.g. Ori-KL.

     board
       for SLR these are the roach boards (4).
 For RSR they are called **chassis** (4).
 But in **RSR** board has also been